 Marissa buys a property and closes on July 1st.
 The seller prepaid the property’s annual taxes of $2000 for the year.
 How much does Marrissa owe the seller in real estate taxes?

-The first thing you want to look for is any terms specifying when, terms like annual, monthly, quarterly.
+The first thing you want to look for is any terms specifying when, terms like annual, monthly, or quarterly.
 Since the seller paid the annual taxes, we know it’s based on the year.
 So the first thing we do is divide $2000 by 12, which is $166.67.
 Which is the seller’s monthly real estate tax.
 From there, we look at what month closing occurs in.
 They closed in July.
-Which means the Marissa owes the seller for the months of: July, August, September, October, November, and December.
+This means Marissa owes the seller for the months of July, August, September, October, November, and December.
 Which is a total of 6 months.
 So from there, all we do is multiply $166.67 by 6, which equals out nicely at $1,000.